wincent/ferret/README.md

 ## Overrides<a name="ferret-overrides" href="#user-content-ferret-overrides"></a>

-Ferret overrides the 'grepformat' and 'grepprg' settings, preferentially setting `rg`, `ag`, or `ack` as the 'grepprg' (in that order) and configuring a suitable 'grepformat'.
+Ferret overrides the 'grepformat' and 'grepprg' settings, preferentially setting `rg`, `ag`, `ack` or `ack-grep` as the 'grepprg' (in that order) and configuring a suitable 'grepformat'.

 Additionally, Ferret includes an <strong>`ftplugin`</strong> for the <strong>`quickfix`</strong> listing that adjusts a number of settings to improve the usability of search results.